airyhq/airy/docs/docs/sources/whatsapp-twilio.md

 ## Connect a Twilio.WhatsApp source via the UI

-You can connect a Twilio.WhatsApp source via your Airy Core instance UI.
+You can connect a Twilio.WhatsApp source via your Airy Core instance [UI](/ui/overview).

-On your instance's Airy Core Control Center UI, click on 'Connectors' on the left sidebar menu and select the WhatsApp channel.
+On your instance's [Control Center](/ui/control-center/introduction), click on 'Connectors' on the left sidebar menu and select the WhatsApp channel.
 Add your Twilio phone number in the Twilio Phone Number field.
 You can optionally add a name and an image.

 ```
 http://localhost:8080/control-center/connectors